 #5].
 Plan Your Retirement, Save For Future Investment

-If your financial goal is to save for something special such as a paradise island holiday, mutual funds and other investment products, it can take a big chunk out of your earnings.
+If your financial goal is to save for something special such as a paradise island holiday, mutual funds, and other investment products, it can take a big chunk out of your earnings.

-However, it can be done by starting to save with small amount of money.
+However, it can be done by starting to save with a small amount of money.
 Don’t start big, start small and watch your saving grows.
 See our tips on how to establish primary investment objectives for your retirement.

 Your savings could really be helpful in retirement and that is why you should be planning for your future right